 You will know that, for some time, Capercaillie have been is serious decline in Scotland.
 They are considered to be critically endangered.
 Strathspey, located in the central Highlands, is the last bastion of these Turkey-sized members of the Grouse family.

-With the present population estimated to be teetering at only about one-thousand, it is far easier to spot a Golden Eagle than a Capercaillie.
+With the present population now estimated to be less than 700, it is far easier to spot a Golden Eagle than a Capercaillie.

 The shy and elusive Capercaillie is rarely seen and easily disturbed.
 Photographing these birds is a careful, meticulous and time-consuming process which necessitates the use of a comfortable hide and absolute silence.